mohammed-dev-stack/ai-workflow-orchestrator/backend/README.md

 ## Author & Contact

 **Mohammed Qannan**
-Full-Stack Developer — Node.js/Express and MongoDB on the backend, Next.js/React/TypeScript on the frontend, with a layered-architecture discipline applied on both sides.
+Full-Stack Developer — Node.js/Express and PostgreSQL on the backend, Next.js/React/TypeScript on the frontend, with a layered-architecture discipline applied on both sides.

 **Project links**
 - Backend repository: https://github.com/mohammed-dev-stack/mansati-backend